 Most academic experts on government do not like this politicization of leadership in the public service.
 They downplay its scale and significance and frequently advocate reducing the number and curbing the role and power of appointed officials.
 The National Academy of Public Administration periodically takes this position.
-In 1985, the academy warned that "in a country as heavily dependent as ours on in-and-outers as executive leaders, deficiencies in the appointments system pose a serious risk to public

-The number of positions filled by political appointment has grown too large and must be reduced.
-The House Government Operations and Senate Governmental Affairs Committees should conduct a government-wide assessment to identify and reconvert many of those positions where career executives have been replaced by political appointees.
+In 1985, the academy warned that "in a country as heavily dependent as ours on in-and-outers as executive leaders, deficiencies in the appointments system pose a serious risk to public The number of positions filled by political appointment has grown too large and must be reduced.
+The House Government Operations and Senate Governmental Affairs Committees should conduct a government-wide assessment to identify and reconvert many of those positions where career executives have been replaced by political appointees.6

 In an influential book, A Government of Strangers, political scientist Hugh Heclo called appointed federal executives "birds of passage," noting that their most obvious characteristic is "transience."
-He called for "selectively centralizing, cutting, and pooling partisan appointments."
-Likewise, the 1989 Volcker Commission on the Public Service held that
+He called for "selectively centralizing, cutting, and pooling partisan appointments."7 Likewise, the 1989 Volcker Commission on the Public Service held that

 ... the growth in recent years of the number of presidential appointees, whether those subject to Senate confirmation, noncareer senior executives, or personal and confidential assistants, should be curtailed.
-Although a reduction in the total number of presidential appointees must be based on position-by-position assessment, the Commission is confident that a substantial cut is possible, and believes a cut from the current 3,000 to no
+Although a reduction in the total number of presidential appointees must be based on position-by-position assessment, the Commission is confident that a substantial cut is possible, and believes a cut from the current 3,000 to no more than 2,000 is a reasonable target.8

-&lt;sup>6 National Academy of Public Administration, Leadership in Jeopardy: The Fraying of the Presidential Appointments System (Washington, DC, November 1985), p.
-28.
+6 National Academy of Public Administration, Leadership in Jeopardy: The Fraying of the Presidential Appointments System (Washington, DC, November 1985), p.
+28. 7 Hugh Heclo, A Government of Strangers (Washington, DC: The Brookings Institution Press, 1977), p.

-Hugh Heclo, A Government of Strangers (Washington, DC: The Brookings Institution Press, 1977), p.
+1 Hugh Heclo, A Government of Strangers (Washington, DC: The Brookings Institution Press, 1977), p.
+198.